 But Interactive Videos aren’t just about shopping.
-You can also add forms for lead generation or calculators that allow for customizable quotes in real time.
+You can also add forms for lead generation or calculators that allow for customisable quotes in real time.

 Think of it as an Interactive Video ad experience, unlike anything your customer has seen before, but something nearly 8 out of 10 consumers want.

 Turning Views Into Action